 Overuse problems are different than a repetitive stress injury (which we’ll talk about next).
 The difference is that overuse is distinguished by a relatively fast breakdown in tissue, because of the introduction of a stress that the structure is not equipped to tolerate.

+The cause is a distinct change in your “environment,” whether that is a new sport or a new pair of shoes.
 The change can be easily identified and the symptoms appear almost immediately–usually within a few days, and sometimes as soon as a few hours.

 A common example is helping someone move out of their house.
 Unless you’ve been lifting weights regularly (and even if you have been!), I bet you’ll be feeling some tweaks and strains later in the day or the next morning.